SimonDarksideJ/SimonDarksideJ.github.io.backup/_posts/2012-06-29-game-web-cast-project-game-components.markdown

 >
 > Note: we can find a compressed (.wav) wave file format.
 >
-> When building games for XNA, WAV is still the only supported audio file format as compressed file formats such as **MP3 are not supported** by either XNA or XACT (Microsoft Cross-Platform Audio Creation Tool).&nbsp; This is not great but at least the content pipeline compresses the audio a bit when storing but not much.&nbsp; The biggest content likely to be in your game is audio.
+> When building games for XNA, WAV is still the only supported audio file format as compressed file formats such as **MP3 are not supported** by either XNA or XACT (Microsoft Cross-Platform Audio Creation Tool).
+This is not great but at least the content pipeline compresses the audio a bit when storing but not much.
+The biggest content likely to be in your game is audio.

 > ### 3.2.2.
 MIDI (Musical Instrument Digital Interface)
 >